Life as a Church School

 How we aim to develop a strong sense of spirituality?

-Children’s spiritual development is nurtured through all aspects of our provision.
+As a school, we are aware that spirituality can be accessed in a variety of ways.
+To ensure that we provide a wide and varied spectrum of pathways for our children and adults, we used Gary Thomas’ Nine Spiritual Temperaments to identify our strengths and development areas.
+Children’s and adults' spiritual development is nurtured through all aspects of our provision.
 It is about the relationships and the values that we consider to be important, as well as the development of knowledge, concepts, skills and attitudes.
-We give children opportunities to:
+We give everyone opportunities to:

 - Have regular times in the day for quiet and reflection.
 This might be listening to a story, lighting a candle, reflecting on a spiritual theme.